kprashant23/myrepo/README.txt

 "Hello,Git"
 "Hello,Git1"
 Updating README with new information
-Sharing remotely is fun and easy
+Sharing remotely is fun and easy"Feature1"